joseym/li3_frontender/README.md

 Run `php composer.phar install` (or `php composer.phar update`) and, aside from adding it to your Libraries, you should be good to go.

+> __Notice:__ LessPHP does not currently provide a composer package, therefore I have branched the project and have submitted my own package until such time as [Leafo decides to adopt composer](https://github.com/leafo/lessphp/issues/216).
+> I will do my best to keep it up to date with the primary project.

 ### Load via Submodule

 1. Clone/Download the plugin into your app's ``libraries`` directory.